National Geographic Quest accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.

-- ship grounding - 2017 (during launch at the shipbuilding yard Nichols Brothers Boat Builders)
+- ship grounding - 2017 (during the launch at the shipbuilding yard Nichols Brothers Boat Builders)

 |13 June 2017||Ship Grounding|